ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 Prereq: an SSH key to connect to the VSI we deploy

-* In the consumer account -- note that for testing purposes, it can be the same account
+In the consumer account -- note that for testing purposes, it can be the same account:
-* Go to Schematics
+1. Go to Schematics.
-* Point to the `consumer` directory in the example repo
+1. Point to the `consumer` directory in the example repo.
-* Set variables, prefix for resources, PPS CRN, SSH key, API key (optional?)
+1. Set variables, prefix for resources, PPS CRN, SSH key, API key (optional?).
-* Deploy
-the application you are going to share with
+1. Click **Deploy**.

 ## Review the consumer resources and application
 {: #vpc-pps-basics-consumer-review}
 {: step}

-- Show a diagram of the consumer resources
+1. Show a diagram of the consumer resources.
-- Notice the VPE is waiting for approval
+1. Notice the VPE is waiting for approval.

 ## Approve the consumer request
 {: #vpc-pps-basics-provider-approve}
 {: step}

-- In the Provider account, review the PPS request.
+In the provider account,
+1. review the PPS request.
-- Approve the consumer
-- In consumer, the VPE turns active
+1. approve the consumer.

 ## Test connectivity from consumer to provider
 {: #vpc-pps-basics-test-connectivity}
 {: step}

+In consumer account,
+1. the VPE turns active.
-- In consumer account, ssh to consumer vsi
+1. ssh to consumer vsi
-- From VSI, `curl` the VPE address, it goes to the provider VSI
+1. From VSI, `curl` the VPE address, it goes to the provider VSI

 ## Remove resources
 {: #vpc-pps-basics-removeresources}
 {: step}

-- Go to consumer account, use Schematics to delete resources and workspace.
+1. Go to consumer account, use Schematics to delete resources and workspace.
-- Go to provider account, use Schematics to delete resources and workspace.
+1. Go to provider account, use Schematics to delete resources and workspace.

 Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
 You can reclaim the resource by deleting it permanently or restore it within the retention period.
 See this document on how to [use resource reclamation](/docs/account?topic=account-resource-reclamation).
 {: tip}